hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 key material used in Stateful HBS.

 **private key:**
-the static, long-lived secret(s) from which OTS private keys are derived.
+the static, long-lived secret(s) from which the underlying OTS private keys are derived.
 This material is stateless: given the scheme parameters, it deterministically defines the set of OTS private keys but does not change over time.